murlex/murlex/README.md

 - 👀 I’m interested in C#, .NET, and everything including electronic music.
 - 🌱 I’m currently learning using AI.
 - 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me: murlex at gmail dot com
+- 📫 How to reach me: murlex аt gmail dоt соm

 <!---
 murlex/murlex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.